Hear about the benefits of postgraduate nursing with Dr Janice Gullick, Director of Postgraduate Advanced Studies at Sydney Nursing School

 About 45 percent of people in Australia will experience a mental illness during adolescence or adulthood.
 Nurses make up the largest sector of the mental health workforce in Australia and lead the way in the prevention, planning and delivery of mental healthcare across all settings.

 During this one and a half year degree, you will learn from leading researchers as you build upon your individual clinical experience.
-You will learn how to deal with a range of conditions across the variety of health care environments in which clients present with mental illnesses, mental disorders and psychological distress seeking specialist assessment and treatment.
+You will learn how to deal with a range of conditions across the variety of healthcare environments in which clients present with mental illnesses, mental disorders and psychological distress seeking specialist assessment and treatment.
 A work-based project or research thesis will comprise the capstone experience of this degree, providing the opportunity for you to apply your expertise as you explore a particular area of your interest.

 A capstone experience comprises one or more units of study designed by the faculty to provide students with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.
 For the Master of Mental Health Nursing all students either complete a work-based project or research project as a capstone experience.
 The independent work required to develop the research thesis is under the guidance of a supervisor.